Fereej Bin Durham

-Fereej Bin Durham (فريج بن درهم; also spelled as Fereej bin Derhem) is a district in Qatar, located in the municipality of Ad Dawhah.
-Together with Al Mansoura, it makes up Zone 25 which has a total population of 37,082.
+Fereej Bin Durham (فريج بن درهم; also spelled as Fereej bin Derhem) is a Qatari district in the municipality of Ad Dawhah.
+Together with Al Mansoura, it makes up Qatar's Zone 25, which has a population of 37,082.

 The district is in close proximity to Doha's business center and logistics focal points on the east coast, such as Hamad International Airport and Grand Hamad Street, making it a popular choice for commercial operators to set up in.
 It is also relatively close to some of Doha's major population centers such as Mushayrib.
 Bin Dirham Plaza, developed by Just Real Estate, is one such major project to capitalize on Fereej Bin Durham's location, having launched as a major 7-storey office project in 2017.
+Since the 2010s, the district has seen a significant increase in expatriate workers, primarily from South Asia, residing here.
+Furthermore, along with neighboring Al Mansoura, it has gained a reputation as an affordable commercial and activity hub.